-Leather is different than other materials.
+Leather is different from other materials.
 It’s very porous, so it won’t ever be completely waterproof, but you can protect it from water by waterproofing it yourself.
-Apply a spray like normal, or use the waxing method we talked about for leather boots.
+Apply a waterproofing spray like normal, or use the waxing method we talked about for leather boots.

 Waterproofing shoes with a spray is actually quite easy and will save you a lot of wet socks when you're out hiking in the rain.
 This process may be different though depending on what kind of boots you have.

 Step 1: Cleaning

 First, make sure that your boots are completely clean.
 This means removing the laces and using a brush to get rid of any dirt or grime.
 You can even soak the boots to remove any dirt caked on the bottom.
 Just let them dry before you start applying your waterproof spray.

 If you have fabric, make sure that it’s completely clean first.
 You can spray fabric boots while they’re wet or dry, but many people like to make sure they’re dry and leave them out overnight to dry.
 This takes longer, but you’ll be able to see if you got all the spots.